sagemath/sagewiki_to_gh-2022-10-10/days26/Pries_Project.md

 Separate Commands for N and M: [[attachment:SeparateNandMfast.sws.sws | More new and improved functionality!
 Both M and N or either.]]

-First way to speed up the exponentiation.[[attachment:fast exponentiation of f-1.sws]]
+First try to speed up the exponentiation.
+Not faster. [[attachment:not so fast exponentiation of f.sws]]

 Removed p < 2g-1 test, insert zeros instead [[attachment:Final Sage Code for N.sws|Final Sage Code for N - MG (sws)]]